 A good templar (or a neutral templar who worships a good sorcerer king) can turn or destroy undead creatures.
 An evil templar (or a neutral templar who worships an evil sorcerer king) instead rebukes or commands such creatures.
 A neutral templar of a neutral sorcerer king must choose whether his turning ability functions as that of a good templar or an evil templar.
 Once this choice is made, it cannot be reversed.

 You may attempt to turn undead a number of times per day equal to 3 + your Charisma modifier.
 A templar with 5 or more ranks in Knowledge (religion) gets a +2 bonus on turning checks against undead.
-You turn undead as a cleric of your caster level (Sovereign's Empowerment does not apply to turning or rebuking).
-To determine the caster level of an Templar for purposes of turning or rebuking, add the character's Templar levels to one-half of his levels in other classes.
+You turn undead as a cleric of three levels lower would (PH 159).